KualiCo/cor-kinesis-nodejs/README.md

 The lifecycle for a proposed course is draft, review, then rejected or approved.
 Then, it becomes a version and is either active or retired.
 There can be multiple active ones - it is all just based on start/end term.

 Once a proposal is approved, a new course record is created that is the approved course, and then the proposal record is marked active and gets a field “approvedVersionId” that points to the approved record.
+Also, the version gets a field named "originalProposal" that has the ID of the proposal record.
 Then, the active one can become retired.

 Version is just any of the active or retired records - it is calculated on the fly if it is past, active (present), or future.